 Zagori, Greece Hiking Adventure: Greece is famous for cosmopolitan islands, blue waters, and sandy beaches, but many of the country’s best places remain unknown and are well hidden deeper within the mainland.

 Zagori, in the prefecture of Epirus, is certainly one of these.

-This magical region is the most isolated area in Greece, something that contributes greatly to it magnetism.
+Interesting Greece fact: This magical region is the most isolated area in Greece, contributing greatly to its magnetism.

-Its forty six villages are scattered behind rows of mountains, next to deep gorges and inside virgin forests more often seen in Central Europe than a Mediterranean country.
+Its forty-six villages are scattered behind mountains, next to deep gorges and inside virgin forests more often seen in Central Europe than in a Mediterranean country.

-While hiking, someone will also have the chance to admire one of the most beautiful and iconic architectural elements on Epirus—the traditional arched stone bridges, many time connected with legends and folktales.
+While hiking, someone will also have the chance to admire one of the most beautiful and iconic architectural elements on Epirus—the traditional arched stone bridges, many times connected with legends and folktales.

-Epirus is also the rainiest region in Greece which is one of the reasons the terrain is crossed by multiple rivers and streams.
-In order to overcome this, local master builders constructed more than 160 stone bridges between the 18th and 19th century.
+Epirus is also the rainiest region in Greece, which is one of the reasons multiple rivers and streams cross the terrain.
+To overcome this, local master builders constructed more than 160 stone bridges between the 18th and 19th centuries.

 These arched bridges are considered masterpieces and relics of traditional craftsmanship and engineering.
 Today only 60 are still standing.